Gary W. Jackson

 “Gary throws you off the scent”

 Gary confided, “The one thing that lives with me to this day and influences the way I approach advocacy is my experience on the debate team during high school, and I would urge any young person to enroll in a debate class.”
+(Gary and his debate partner were Louisiana high school debate champions and represented Louisiana in the national tournament.)

-“My mother beat cancer three times,” Gary said.
 “She was spunky and lived a long and exuberant life until 2015, just shy of her 88th birthday.
 She was her typical feisty self until the end.
 She is the one who inspired me to realize I could do anything if I believed and fought for it.”

 Fighting for an Education